The Wild Robot poster

 The inciting incident occurs at 20 minutes when Storm or danger threatens new life; first test of robot's abilities..
 At 20% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional state to -2, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 32% of the runtime.
-This shows the protagonist's commitment to Robot begins helping animals, building shelter, engaging with environment actively., moving from reaction to action.
+This reveals the protagonist's commitment to Robot begins helping animals, building shelter, engaging with environment actively., moving from reaction to action.

 The Collapse moment at 69 minutes (69% through) represents the emotional nadir.
-Here, Robot injured or isolated; animals in danger; sense of despair., indicates the protagonist at their lowest point with 2.
+Here, Robot injured or isolated; animals in danger; sense of despair., illustrates the protagonist at their lowest point with 2.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 77% of the runtime.
 Robot rallies animals; creative solution for survival; confident in role., demonstrating the transformation achieved throughout the journey.
 The emotional culmination reaches 2.